 Chief Executive Officer

-Marcus is the CEO of Diagnostics for All.
+Marcus is the CEO of Diagnostics For All.
 Prior to this, Marcus has directly founded and run businesses in environmental services, real estate, utility metering technology, and broadband wireless.
 Most recently he ran Sensable Technologies (haptics and 3D software) and Microbia Inc (industrial biotechnology).
-He has worked at several of the major US investment banks.
 He has an MA in chemistry from Oxford and the Gibbs Prize in Chemistry.